LordBrim/thesis/README.md

   - [x] The general updates should contain appointments, requests, donations, and incentives.
 All information regarding processes are accumulated here.
 - [x] In request screen add a steps indicator to declutter current and previous screen.
 - [x] Update UI design for file a request modal.
 Success and error.
-- [x] Add date and timer modal to lockdown status
+- [x] Add date and timer modal to lockdown status.
-- [x] Create a reusable modal for all screens
+- [x] Create a reusable modal for all screens.
-- [ ] Add Modal for required completion of account profile in home for new users and users with incomplete data
+- [x] Add Modal for required completion of account profile in home for new users and users with incomplete data.
+- [x] Finish profile edit screen with required information for the user.

 ## Admin Screen